 About Your Tax Bill

 Tax payments are due without penalty by Sept.
-30, 2023.
+30, 2025.
 An installment plan is available and the schedule is included on each tax bill.
 A penalty will apply if paid on installment or after Sept.
-30, 2023.
+30, 2025, as follows:

 Please make checks or money orders payable to LCSD Tax Collector and mail to: